Lucrezia-Cester/Light-Hearted-Docs/_sources/hardware and software design and specifications.md

 ---

-# Software and Hardware Design Specification - Light-Hearted
+# Software and Hardware Design Specification

 |             |                   |